microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/customassistant-createcustomassistant.md

 Your Virtual Assistant project has a deployment recipe enabling the `msbot clone services` command to automate deployment of all the above services into your Azure subscription and ensure the .bot file in your project is updated with all of the services including keys enabling seamless operation of your Virtual Assistant.

 To deploy your Virtual Assistant including all dependencies - e.g. CosmosDb, Application Insights, etc. run the following command from a command prompt within your project folder.
 Ensure you update the authoring key from the previous step and choose the Azure datacenter location you wish to use.

+> Ensure the LUIS authoring key retrieved on the previous step is for the region you specify below.

 ```shell
 msbot clone services --name "MyCustomAssistantName" --luisAuthoringKey "YOUR_AUTHORING_KEY" --folder "DeploymentScripts\msbotClone" --location "westus"